whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

   I gave honest and actionable feedback to my peers such as:

   "Matt was an incredibly easy person to get along with and work with.
 When we divided responsibilities Matt always came back with his share completed.
 When we paired he was constantly contributing to the task at hand and had useful insights.
 His knowledge and work ethic were extremely admirable.
 Overall, I would be thrilled to work with Matt on a future project."

+  "Chad is an extremely motivating and intelligent person to work with.
+When we paired together on an exercise in class, we worked efficiently and cohesively.
+His background in debate gave us useful insights on solving problems.
+Overall, I would pair with Chad again, whether it were an hour exercise or a week long project."

+  "Pat was one of my favorite people to work with.
+His knowledge of Ruby is incredible for having only programed for six weeks.
+While pairing, Pat has a way of remaining jovial and relaxed, yet hard-working and efficient.
+It is something I strive to duplicated in my next module.
+His motivation and grit are unmatched."

 ### Playing a Part